barnabyalter/nyu-libraries-illiad-templates/README.md

 docker-compose run dev-deploy
 ```

-For more information on how we're serverlessly deploying these templates see [this article](https://github.com/NYULibraries/WebServices-Wiki/wiki/Serverless-deploys-via-Kubernetes).
+~~For more information on how we're serverlessly deploying these templates see [this article](https://github.com/NYULibraries/WebServices-Wiki/wiki/Serverless-deploys-via-Kubernetes).~~ This is now implemented in the [Hermes server API.](https://github.com/NYULibraries/hermesserver)

 #### Without Docker